simioni87/auth_analyzer/README.md

 # Auth Analyzer

+## What is it?
 This Burp Extension helps you to find authorization bugs by repeating Proxy requests with self defined headers and tokens.

-## What is it?
-The so called “Auth Analyzer” helps to find authorization bugs.

 ## How does it work?
 1. Create a “New Session” for each user role you want to test (e.g. admin, normal_user, unauthenticated, …)
-2. Paste the session characteristic (e.g. Session Cookie, Authorization Header, …) into the text area “Header(s) to replace”.
+2. Paste the session characteristic (e.g. Session Cookie, Authorization Header, …) for each role into the text area “Header(s) to replace”.
 Use the whole header for it (e.g. Cookie: session=123456;).
 Header(s) can be marked and send from anywhere to Auth Analyzer over the standard context menu (mark text and right click).
-3. If needed: Define CSRF Token Name
+3. If needed: Define CSRF Token Name for each role

     a.
 With a dynamic value (the CSRF token value will be automatically grepped if it is present in a HTML-input tag or JSON object of a given response)